Golf Tutorials

 Beyond the performance benefits, successfully compressing the ball provides the most satisfying feeling in golf.
 It feels effortless - like the ball was never even there.
 There’s no jarring vibration in your hands, just a solid, dense "thump" that echoes through your body.

 This is because the energy wasn't wasted hitting turf or vibrating up the shaft on a mishit.
 It was all channeled directly into the golf ball.
-It's a feeling you'll never forget, and one that all golfers, regardless of handicap, should a-inspire to.
+It's a feeling you'll never forget, and one that all golfers, regardless of handicap, should aspire to.

 The Four Foundational Moves for Proper Compression